Covid 19 coronavirus alert level 2 regional travel: Planes and ferries but no buses or trains

 She said customers would be encouraged to check in on the Air New Zealand app and there would be floor markers for queuing at airport counters.

-The airline's lounges would reopen on the second week of alert level 2o but with no buffet, just packaged snacks.
+The airline's lounges would reopen on the second week of alert level 2 but with no buffet, just packaged snacks.

 The Interislander ferries - owned by KiwiRail - will be returning to full pre-Covid sailing schedules from Friday to keep up with demand under lockdown level 2.